cfpaige/JavaScriptExercise/README.md

-# JavaScriptExercise
+## JavaScriptExercise ##

-using var, ? : , and document.write; created age query
+In-class JavaScript exercise using prompts and alerts.